Will accountants need to register with the FCA for AML supervision?

 HM Treasury’s stated intention is that accountancy firms already under a professional body or HMRC should not need full re-registration.

 This stipulation does not settle the practical route, however.
-Existing firms may still need to confirm information, update details, respond to onboarding requests, or complete checks as part of the move to FCA supervision.
+Existing firms may still need to validate records or complete checks as part of the move to FCA supervision.

 One credible planning assumption is that existing supervisors will pass information to the FCA, with firms then asked to validate or supplement it.
-Another possibility is phased onboarding, with different groups moved across at different points.
+Another possibility is phased onboarding, with different groups moved across at different points in time.
 However, the final registration model has not been confirmed.

 Nonetheless, for owner-led practices, the main risk is assuming that “already supervised” means “nothing to do”.
 Even a light-touch transfer could be slowed down by inconsistent records, outdated responsible-person details, unclear service descriptions, or missing ownership information.